 For this you are welcome to look at my best tips for saving energy on if you could use some more inspiration.

 5. go on vacation in Europe

-A flight to Tenerife on vacation does as much damage to the global climate as a whole year of driving.₈ But not only the Greenhouse gas emissions at high altitudes, but also the Noise emissions are a problem.
+A flight to Tenerife on vacation has a similar impact on the global climate as a whole year of driving.₈ But it's not just the Greenhouse gas emissions at high altitudes, but also the Noise emissions are a problem.
 What can each of us do about it now?
 Fly less.
 What's the alternative?
-Not least the Corona pandemic has taught usthat you can also make wonderful vacations in Germany and other European countries.
-Completely without airplane - at the same time this sustainable behavior also saves you money for the expensive airline tickets.
+Not least the Corona pandemic has taught usthat you can also enjoy a wonderful vacation in Germany and other European countries.
+Without an airplane - at the same time this sustainable behavior also saves you money for the expensive flight tickets.

 Sometimes there is no other way, of course.
-Appropriate to this I have you the article fly as sustainably as possible written.
-Also the article about the Zero Waste Journey will help you to reduce your personal share of air pollution.
-Have a look!
+Appropriate to this I have you the article Fly as sustainably as possible written.
+The article about the Zero Waste Journey will help you to reduce your personal contribution to air pollution.
+Take a look!

 Worth knowing!
-Cruise ships emit exhaust gases such as particulate matter, soot, nitrogen oxides and sulfur oxides.
-In fact, shipping is the main source of air pollution in Europe.₉ That's why you should naturally avoid cruises if you want to do something about the environmental problem.
+Cruise ships emit exhaust gases such as particulate matter, soot, nitrogen oxides and sulphur oxides.
+In fact, shipping is the main cause of air pollution in Europe.₉ So of course you should also avoid cruises if you want to do something about the environmental problem.

 The Fine dust pollution in Germany is higher at the first second of the new year than at any other time of the year.
 However, rockets and firecrackers not only blow noisy pollutants into the air, they also end up as Waste in nature.
-So you could hardly harm the environment more.
+So you could hardly do more harm to the environment.

 If you want to do something about air pollution, then you should visit the next Turn of the year rather consciously sustainable.

 7. reduce your meat consumption